Hurricane season has begun in the USA: step-by-step instructions on how to prepare for storms

 - Remember that the risk of a hurricane is everywhere.

-- The slower the hurricane, the more likely it will be accompanied by heavy rain, which can lead to flooding.
-If the hurricane moves very slowly and you live in a valley, move to a higher platform.
-If the hurricane moves very fast, most of the damage will be related to the wind.
+- The slower the hurricane, the more likely it is to be accompanied by heavy rain, which can lead to flooding.
+If the hurricane is moving very slowly and you live in a valley, move to a higher area.
+If the hurricane is moving very fast, most of the damage will be due to the wind.

 What you need